codeforamerica/form-flow/README.md

 see [Hibernate's documentation.](https://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/#section-builtin-constraints)

 Note that our implementation does not make a field required, unless `@NotEmpty`, `@NotBlank`, or `@NotNull` is used.
-That is to say if a validation annotation such as `@Email` is used, it will not actually validate the annotated input unless a user actually enters a value for that input.
+If a validation annotation such as `@Email` is used, it will not actually validate the annotated input unless a user actually enters a value for that input.
 If you use `@Email` and `@NotBlank` together, that causes both validations to run even if the user did not enter a value, validating both that they need to enter a value due to `@NotBlank` and because the blank value needs to be a validly formatted email address due to `@Email`.

 ### Custom Annotations